wp-plugins/advanced-recent-posts/readme.txt

 6. This is result of shortcode on the website

 == Changelog ==

+= 0.5 =
+* Now you can select one or more categories of displayed posts
+* Now you can rearrange the date and title
+* Now you can display posts in reverse order
+* Fixed some bugs

 = 0.4 =
 * Added different date and time formats - now date and time format is independent from WP date and time settings